jina-ai/clip-as-service/README.md

 ### Use your own tokenizer

-If you want to use your own tokenizer instead of BERT default one, simply do `encode(is_tokenized=True)` on the client slide as follows:
+Often you want to use your own tokenizer to segment the sentence instead of using BERT default one.
+Simply call `encode(is_tokenized=True)` on the client slide as follows:

 ```python
 texts = ['hello world!', 'good day']